privacy-scaling-explorations/maci/website/versioned_docs/version-v1.x/circuits.md

 #### Process Messages Input Hasher

-An utility circuit used by the main `processMessages` circuit to hash its inputs.
+A utility circuit used by the main `processMessages` circuit to hash its inputs.

 ![ProcessMessagesInputHasher](/img/circuits/processMessagesInputHasher.svg)